Jersey Shore town seeks ferry to dock next to Kushner resort

-Woolley and Long Branch officials stressed there was no connection between Kushner's ownership of the resort and their longstanding efforts to bring a ferry to town.
+Woolley and Long Branch officials stressed there was no connection between Kushner’s ownership of the resort and their longstanding desire to bring a ferry to town.

-"They gave us that grant before Kushner Cos. was involved," Mayor Adam Schneider said.
-"If the federal government thinks it is a conflict, let them do something about it.
-I'm just advocating for my city."
+“They gave us that grant before Kushner Cos. was involved,” said Adam Schneider, Long Branch’s seven-term Democratic mayor.
+“If the federal government thinks it is a conflict, let them do something about it.
+I’m just advocating for my city.”

 Emails obtained through the Open Public Records Act and interviews indicate the Kushner family and local leaders sometimes coordinated.

-A Kushner official in July 2016 wanted to set up a meeting to discuss "future pier/ferry/helicopter."
-A 2017 email from a Kushner partner in the project proposed a concept that could offer more parking for ferry passengers.
+A 2017 email from a Kushner partner in the project proposed a concept that could offer more parking “to service a future ferry terminal.”

-And in the past few months, Kushner Cos. and partner Extell Development Co. sent Mayor Schneider their own proposal for a pier and ferry terminal that would be cheaper than the city's current plan, said Robert Goodman, Long Branch's liaison to the federal government.
-Schneider confirmed that he and Charles Kushner recently "exchanged ideas" about Kushner's proposal.
-Goodman said he mentioned the proposal to the FTA in a recent phone call.
+In recent months, Kushner Cos. and partner Extell Development Co. sent Mayor Schneider their own proposal to partially fund a pier and ferry terminal that would be cheaper than the city’s current plans, said Robert Goodman, Long Branch’s liaison to the federal government.
+Schneider confirmed that he and Charles Kushner recently exchanged ideas about Kushner’s proposal.
+Goodman said he mentioned it to the FTA in a recent phone call.

-The FTA, which has not had a confirmed administrator since January 2014, declined to respond to questions from The Associated Press about the potential for conflicts of interest with Kushner in the White House.
-The agency sent a statement saying it has given the city "technical assistance on how it could become eligible to receive certain FTA funds."
-The FTA said to date, Long Branch had not applied.
+The FTA, which has not had a confirmed administrator since President Barack Obama’s second term, declined to respond to questions from The Associated Press about the potential for conflicts of interest with Kushner in the White House.
+The agency sent a statement saying it has given the city “technical assistance on how it could become eligible to receive certain FTA funds.”
+The FTA said that to date, Long Branch has not applied.

 Given Kushner’s role advising Trump on policy issues ranging from Middle East peace to infrastructure, some question whether those small-town business ties now pose a conflict of interest.

-"The development of that project will accrue to the benefit of the family's business, and will certainly enhance the value of his prime beachfront property," said Virginia Canter, an attorney with the nonprofit Citizens for Responsibility and Ethics in Washington.
-"He needs to recuse himself from anything involving infrastructure."
+“The development of that project will accrue to the benefit of the family’s business, and will certainly enhance the value of his prime beachfront property,” said Virginia Canter, an attorney with the nonprofit Citizens for Responsibility and Ethics in Washington.
+“At a minimum he needs to recuse himself from anything involving infrastructure.”

 Kushner has taken no part of any business, loans, or projects with his family’s business since joining the government, said Peter Mirijanian, a spokesman for Kushner’s attorney Abbe Lowell.